 Nadella worries about a future where a handful of powerful AI models soak up all the value, the way old-style globalization hollowed out whole industries.
 So instead of chasing one super-AI (a "frontier model"), he argues for building a level field where everyone can hold value (a "frontier ecosystem").
 A world where value spreads widely is what he calls a "stable equilibrium."

-The real point: the "company" story is your story, word for word
+The "company" story is your story, word for word

 | Nadella (company) | You (individual) |